lelegard/cryptobench/README.md

 Tested algorithms:
 - RSA (2048 and 4096 bits, encryption and signature)
 - AES (128 and 256 bits, CBC mode on large data)
+- 2048-bit modular arithmetic using OpenSSL

+The modular arithmetic tests give performance indicators on the various elementary operations which are used by RSA.
+These tests may help to understand the differences in RSA performances between systems.

 ## Building and prerequisites